Building Java Applications

 The generated test class has a single test annotated with JUnit’s

-method, and checks that the returned value is not null.Execute the build
+@Test annotation.
+The test instantiates the App class, invokes the getGreeting method, and checks that the returned value is not null.Execute the build

 To build the project, run the

-command, but when a project includes a wrapper script, it is considered good form to use it instead.$ ./gradlew build :compileJava :processResources NO-SOURCE :classes :jar :startScripts :distTar :distZip :assemble :compileTestJava :processTestResources NO-SOURCE :testClasses :test :check :build BUILD SUCCESSFUL
+build command.
+You can use the regular gradle command, but when a project includes a wrapper script, it is considered good form to use it instead.$ ./gradlew build :compileJava :processResources NO-SOURCE :classes :jar :startScripts :distTar :distZip :assemble :compileTestJava :processTestResources NO-SOURCE :testClasses :test :check :build BUILD SUCCESSFUL

-The first time you run the wrapper script, gradlew , there may be a delay while that version of gradle is downloaded and stored locally in your ~/.gradle/wrapper/dists folder. |
+The first time you run the wrapper script, gradlew, there may be a delay while that version of gradle is downloaded and stored locally in your ~/.gradle/wrapper/dists folder. |

 The first time you run the build, Gradle will check whether or not you already have the Guava and JUnit libraries in your cache under your

-directory.
+~/.gradle directory.
 If not, the libraries will be downloaded and stored there.
 The next time you run the build, the cached versions will be used.
-The build
+The build task compiles the classes, runs the tests, and generates a test report.

 You can view the test report by opening the HTML output file, located at